PFT Commenter

 Eric Sollenberger (born January 31, 1985), better known as PFT Commenter is an American sports media personality and podcaster.
 PFT Commenter, whose name references Profootballtalk.com, is the co-host of the Barstool Sports podcast Pardon My Take, along with Dan "Big Cat" Katz.
 He also hosts the podcast, Macrodosing, with former NFL player Arian Foster.
+He is also the co-host of the Thursday line-up of Wake Up Barstool.